Student health and dental plan

 Eligibility requirements for your spouse and children:

-- be living with you at a Saskatchewan residence
+- must be living with you at a Saskatchewan residence

 - have immigration documents allowing them to stay longer than six months (visitor record)